 And the very last one is just to show that you are not a robot.

-Once you have completed the form then you are a full free member to the site.
+Once you have completed the form then you are a full free member of the site.

 Tools & Features